literaryverses/Algorithms/README.md

 Creating data structures via cell and grid classes to serve as the foundation of the maze.

 ### binaryTrees.py
-For each cell in the grid, the algorithm destroys either the top or the right wall, using an equiprobable random selection.
-If the wall selected cannot be destroyed (borders of the maze), it destroys the other wall.
-If both walls cannot be destroyed (borders of the maze), the algorithm does nothing to the cell.
+For each cell in the grid, the binary tree's algorithm destroys either the top or the right wall, using an equiprobable random selection.

+### sidewinder.py
+Processes each cell by determining if its eastern walls is at the border, then either destroying the right wall if not using an equiprobable random choice.
+If the wall is not destroyed, then any cell preceding the current one within that row will destroy its northern wall.

+Mark the current cell.
+ If the right wall is not a border, randomly decide if it is destroyed or not, using an equiprobable random choice.
+ If the wall is destroyed, step one cell right, otherwise destroy the top wall of a random cell among marked ones, and then unmark all cells and step one cell right.

 ## Floorplans <a name="floorplans"></a>
 In electronic design automation, a floorplan of an integrated circuit is a schematics representation of tentative placement of its major functional blocks.
 Here, I look into mathematical models to generate the optimal floorplan.